antbucc/DS2-2020-2021/README.md

 * The source code of the implementation.
 * (Optional) a JAR file for the simulator installer.

-## First Assignment ##
+## Second Assignment ##

-A Broadcast-Only Communication Model Based on Replicated Append-Only Logs.
-Christian F. Tschudin.
-University of Basel, Switzerland christian.tschudin@unibas.ch
+The assigned protocol to implement is described in the following paper:

+Anne-Marie Kermarrec, Erick Lavoie, and Christian F. Tschudin.
+Gossiping with Append-Only Logs in Secure-Scuttlebutt.

-## Deadline First Assignment ##
+## Deadline Second Assignment ##
-**Monday 30, November - 6pm (Mandatory)**
+**Monday 4, January 2021 - 6pm (Mandatory)**